letsencrypt/pebble/README.md

 ### Management interface

-In order to ease the interaction of Pebble with test systems, a specific HTTP management interface is exposed on a different port than the ACME protocol, and exposes several useful endpoints.
+In order to ease the interaction of Pebble with testing systems, a specific HTTP management interface is exposed on a different port than the ACME protocol, and exposes several useful endpoints.